boginw/P5/report/1 Problem Analysis/Introduction.md

 # Introduction
-In this chapter, the factors of speeding will be introduced.
-This is to achieve a better understanding of how big a factor speeding is, and to help determine whether or not this is a relevant point of attention.
+In this chapter, the aspects of speeding will be introduced.
+This is to achieve a better understanding of how big of a factor speeding is, and to help determine whether or not this is a relevant point of attention.

 ## Is Speed Really a Concern?